lightwork-speedrunning/light-work-speedrunning/category_definitions.md

 # Timing

 #### Standard
 - Timing starts from the first keystroke and ends once the golden brazier has been lit and movement stopped.
-With the exceptions of the following.

 #### Respawn
 - Timed as standard, but ends from the first frame the fade-out death animation begins.

 #### Individual Levels
 - Timed as standard, but ends from the first frame the fade-in level transition ends, and the screen is fully black.
-Recording rules apply.
+[Recording rules apply](https://lightwork-speedrunning.github.io/light-work-speedrunning/run_rules.html#video-submission) @ <ins>Setup</ins>.